 Notice the amount of space shown.
 Carpenter is setting the stage for later use of vertical space between characters.
 The distance between Laurie and the Shape is not close enough to elicit fear of an attack, and the antagonist remains static, so, voyeuristic fears aside, why is this so terrifying?

-The images above, all from Laurie’s POV, are some of the more horrifying images from the film, yet they offer only the possibility (or perhaps the inevitability) of a threat.
+The images above, all from Laurie’s POV, are some of the more terrifying images from the film, yet they offer only the possibility (or perhaps the inevitability) of a threat.
+There’s an invasion threatening the sanctity of Haddonfield’s peaceful family neighborhoods.
 Carpenter places the threat within elements common to suburban living: hedge rows, sidewalks, backyards, a high school classroom, etc.

 Look at the small amount of physical space the Shape takes up in these screencaps.
 He looks comparably tiny to the sweeping size of suburbia.
 Part of Carpenter’s brilliance is he doesn’t shrink the frame to make the viewer feel squeezed into a small space, he acknowledges and uses the vast amount of space within the milieu.
 By using not only horizontal space, but also vertical depth, he chooses not to shy away from the physical boundaries of the location, but instead he places fear within the expansive space of the setting.